-You, the consumer, have not been given a recommendation for a specific book, but are walking into the store “cold.”
+You, the consumer, have not been given a recommendation for a specific book, but are walking into the store cold.
 You are bombarded by thousands of books.
-Assuming a particular book is one of the lucky ones to be displayed in a favorable part of the store, on a table (which is paid for by the publisher, by the way), the cover is going to be the front line in the sales war.
+Assuming a particular book is one of the lucky ones to be displayed in a favorable part of the store, on a table (which is paid for by the publisher, by the way, with co-op money), the cover is going to be the front line in the sales war.
 The old adage “you can’t judge a book by its cover” is absolutely true…but nevertheless, it is the first thing that attracts us.
+Covers matter.
+A lot.

 There isn’t space here to exhaustively comment on cover design.
 Suffice it to say it has to match the demographics of the market you’re trying to reach.
 It also has to convey a feeling related to the genre of your novel.
 I used to have a page on my website that displayed variations of covers produced for my first two novels.
-For The Hunted, my agent had to exert pressure on the publisher to choose a particular jacket design because we felt (as did numerous booksellers who’d seen the image drafts) that the other choices were inferior.
-Alternatively, for False Accusations, the foreign publishers have universally and independently chosen a particular theme to exploit, and have targeted a male demographic.
-Their cover theoretically worked for their foreign audience, which was different from the US book buyer.
+For THE HUNTED, my agent had to exert pressure on the publisher to choose a particular jacket design because we felt (as did numerous booksellers who’d seen the image drafts) that the other choices were inferior (translation: horrible).
+Alternatively, for FALSE ACCUSATIONS, the foreign publishers universally and independently chose a particular theme to exploit and targeted a male demographic.
+Their cover worked for their audience, which was different from the US book buyer.

 In short, your cover must be attractively designed.
 In eBooks, you have more creative control.
 The overriding concept is this: the cover is vital.
 If the reader is not attracted to it, they’ll never buy the book.

 Let’s assume they like what they’ve read: they’re intrigued.
 What’s their next step?
 Hats again.
 What do you do?
-You crack the spine (or “take a look inside,” as is offered on some digital releases).
+You crack the spine (or “take a look inside,” as Amazon calls it).
 Most of the time, you’ll start with the first page and begin reading.
 What does this mean?
 You have to be hooked.
 The first paragraph has to draw you in.
 As the author, what does this mean?
 It means the opening paragraph has to be the best damn writing you can muster.
-Devote ten-fold the amount of time you spend on any other page of your book (except for the ending) on this opening paragraph.
+Devote ten-fold the amount of time you spend on any other page of your book (except for the ending) on the opening.

 In general, your beginnings must be captivating.
 You can’t start with your character getting out of bed in the morning.
 That’s boring!
 A well-accepted principle is starting “en media res,” or in the middle of things.
 Often, a beginning writer can cut his first few pages—even his first chapter—and improve his novel.
 Hooking the reader is the key.
 This is a topic that could take ten pages to cover, but you get the idea: start in the middle of something that’s happening; bring the reader into your world quickly.

 What’s next?
 Ringing up the sale, of course.
 If you’ve got an intriguing cover, intriguing jacket text and an intriguing opening paragraph, you’re on your way.
-The key word, just to overemphasize, is “intrigue.”
+The key, just to overemphasize, is intrigue.
 Without it, you might as well not bother to bring your baby to the pool.
 He probably won’t learn to swim on his own.